9 Data Loss Prevention Best Practices and Strategies

 • If any updates are found, then click Install updates.

-5. Install Antivirus Software
+Install Antivirus Software

-6. Access Control
+Access Control

-7. Authentication
+Authentication

-Authentication is the data loss protection best practices which verify the user’s login credentials into database.
-Typically, no unauthorized or malicious users can’t login or access your database.
-So, in order to protect against data loss, you have to add verification processes (such as 2FA) to your application so that only authorized users can login and access the database.
+Authentication is the best practices of data loss protection that verify the user’s login credentials into the database.
+Typically, no unauthorized or malicious users can’t log in or access your database.

-8. Data Backup
+Data Backup

 Data backup is the most important type of data loss prevention technique or strategy which involves copying or archiving data files to other places.
-The main purpose of data backup is to restore data and run the application in case of data loss incident.
+The main purpose of data backup is to restore data and run the application in case of a data loss incident.

 Data backup will ensure data loss prevention